jrstendencia/ecoms-customer-site/README.md

 # 🛍️ ecoms-customer-site

 > ⚠️ **Note:**
-> The deployment of this website cannot be shared due to its confidentiality.
+> The deployment of this website along with its program cannot be shared due to its confidentiality.

 ---